-

 Day #19: Weave Collective Dreams of “The Better”

-01 Learn At Food Solutions New England, we believe that vision and imagination are powerful forces for change in food and other systems that can help us forge paths to the bigger and better “we” that is desired by so many.
-The stories we take in and
+01 Learn At Food Solutions New England, we believe that vision and imagination are powerful tools for change in food and other systems that can help us forge paths to the bigger and better “we” that is desired by so many.
+As we explored in yesterday’s prompt,

 -